SMS marketing can be a powerful tool for your business, but failing to follow compliance rules can put you at serious risk.

 Incorporate an Opt-In Mechanism

 It’s essential to provide a clear opt-in mechanism, such as a checkbox on a sign-up form that is unchecked by default.
-This ensures that users actively choose to opt-in rather than being automatically enrolled.
+Users can choose to opt-in rather than being automatically enrolled.

-Prospects can also text a business to opt-in using words like “Join” or other keywords that they may have seen in an ad or on social media.
-When a customer sends a business a text it is clear that they are expecting a text response and therefore opting -in for text messaging.
+Prospects can also text a business to opt-in using words like “Join” or other keywords they may have seen in an ad or on social media.
+When a customer sends a business a text, it is clear that they are expecting a text response and, therefore, opting for text messaging.

-Prospects can also opt-in via a call center interaction, but they have to have agreed to opt-in based on a script read to them by the agent.
+They can also opt-in via a call center interaction, but they have to have agreed to opt in based on a script read to them by the agent.
 The company must also have a means of tracking that opt-in method.

 Implement a Double Opt-In Strategy